Philosophy and religion

 Subject Source: Library of Congress Subject Headings

 Scope and Contents This collection consists of mostly class notes of John Paul Carter while he was a student at the College of William and Mary from 1941 to 1944.
 The collection also includes papers relating to the Class of 1944 50th Reunion at William and Mary in May 1994, including an address given at a memorial service commemorating soldiers who died in World War II.
 Copies of an address given by Max Lerner entitled The Constitution and the Crisis State and a 1943-1944 William and Mary Course Catalogue are...

 Scope and Contents The Civil War Collection is an artificial collection of material, chiefly 1861-1865, pertaining to the American Civil War including items from both Union and Confederate forces.
 The collection includes official correspondence, general and special orders, descriptions of campaigns and battles, articles concerning the war, and artifacts.
 There are pardons, poems, songs, autographs, maps, muster rolls, pen and ink sketches of camp life, engineers' drawings, and a memorandum of signals used by...

 Identifier: UA 6.079

-Scope and Contents The papers of Professor Josef Roy Geiger include lecture notes and proofs from his tenure at the College of William and Mary.
+Scope and Contents The papers of Professor Josef Roy Geiger include lecture notes and proofs from his tenure at the College of William & Mary.
 Topics include philosophy and religion, efficiency, salesmanship, and related areas.
-At least some of the lectures appear to have been a series Prof. Geiger presented to an undetermined group.
+At least some of the lectures appear to have been a series Professor Geiger presented to an undetermined group.